JustinKnueppel/Dev-Environments/README.md

 # Development Environments

-The purpose of this repository is to hold `Dockerfile`s and `.devcontainer` directories to allow for development environments in various programming environments.
+The purpose of this repository is to hold `.devcontainer` directories for various programming environments.
+These are to be used to with the Visual Studio Code Remote Containers extension that allows development to be done from within Docker containers.
+The extension `ms-vscode-remote.remote-containers` must be installed in the user's installation of Visual Studio Code.

 ## Installation